Christianah001/HackBio-Internship-NGS/Stage_1/Scripts/README.md

 **Clinical Implication:** This outbreak strain poses significant challenges for treatment, requiring alternative antimicrobials (e.g., vancomycin, linezolid) and emphasizing the importance of genomic surveillance for outbreak management.

+🌍 Public Health Discussion

+This outbreak highlights how processed meats can transmit lethal pathogens.

+Whole-genome sequencing (WGS) enabled rapid outbreak source tracing and resistance monitoring.

+Strengthening food safety regulation and real-time WGS capacity in Africa is crucial.

+✅ Conclusion

+This WGS analysis confirmed Listeria monocytogenes as the outbreak pathogen, identified resistance and virulence genes, and guided effective treatment options.
+Such genomic surveillance is critical to prevent future outbreaks and save vulnerable lives.